Financial Literacy for Youth

 Building Healthy Financial Habits

-June 18, 2025: Mayor Adams announced the first 15 public school districts to receive financial educators who will provide students and their families with free counseling and workshops starting this upcoming school year.
+June 18, 2025: NYC announced the first 15 public school districts to receive financial educators who will provide students and their families with free counseling and workshops starting this upcoming school year.
 Financial educators will have specialized skills in leading workshops and trainings as well as experience working with young people and families; they will support teachers and families to foster a financially-healthy environment for all school children.

 Additional program updates will be available on this page as we work to expand Financial Literacy for Youth to all school districts by 2030.